Pull to refresh

 Overview

 The tube-and-wing aircraft design has dominated commercial aviation since the Boeing 707 entered service in 1958.
-JetZero, a Long Beach startup, just raised $175 million to challenge that 67-year-old paradigm with a blended-wing body aircraft that merges fuselage and wings into a single lifting surface—promising 50% fuel savings over conventional jets.
+JetZero, a Long Beach startup, just raised $175 million to challenge that 67-year-old paradigm with a blended-wing aircraft.
+The new design merges fuselage and wings into a single lifting surface, promising 50% fuel savings over conventional jets.

-The Series B round, led by B Capital with strategic investments from Northrop Grumman, United Airlines Ventures, RTX, and 3M Ventures, pushes JetZero's total funding past $1 billion.
-The company now has 200 conditional aircraft orders from United and Alaska Airlines, a $235 million Air Force contract, a $4.7 billion manufacturing plant planned in North Carolina, and a 2027 deadline to fly a full-scale demonstrator.
+The Series B round was led by B Capital, with investments from Northrop Grumman, United Airlines Ventures, RTX, and 3M Ventures, pushing JetZero's total funding past $1 billion.
+The company has 200 conditional aircraft orders from United and Alaska Airlines, a $235 million Air Force contract, a $4.7 billion manufacturing plant planned in North Carolina, and a 2027 deadline to fly a full-scale demonstrator.

 Key Indicators